healthyregions/OpenAirq-dashboard2/README.md

 This repo houses the private, city-facing dashboard that integrates AirQ indicators and weekly COVID updates:

-- Weekly update of PM 2.5 sensors throughout Chicagoland area (visualized as graduated color map)
+- Weekly update of PM 2.5 and AQI sensors throughout Chicagoland area (visualized as graduated color map) -- Data pull finalized
+-- Visualize latest version

 - Weekly update of 7-day new cases for COVID (ex) by zip code in Chicago
 - Historical weekly average for PM2.5 by 1km^2 grid cell for Chicagoland region (using 5-year model average), for that week
 - Social Vulnerability Index (5-year average) by tract? in Chicago